mcvicker/webserver-configuration/readme.md

-##Book Catalog Project
+##Hosting a webserver - project 5

 ###What is it?

-Daniel McVicker's solution for Udacity Full-Stack Nanodegree project 3.
+Daniel McVicker's solution for Udacity Full-Stack Nanodegree project 5.

-This is a book catalog that demonstrates basic CRUD (create, read, update, delete) functionality, along with some basic image handling, JSON and XML API endpoints, Oauth2 providers, csv parsing and some other concepts.
+This is a book catalog that demonstrates basic CRUD (create, read, update, delete) functionality, along with some basic image handling, JSON and XML API endpoints, Oauth2 providers, csv parsing and some other concepts deployed to Amazon's AWS service.

-###Prerequisites
+###Information

-See the requirements.txt file for the modules and libraries I used.
-Note that this project has not been tested with any other versions.
-You may wish to use vagrant to launch the project as it will simplify things considerably--see the directions in the setup section below.
+* You can take a look at the server at 52.88.93.141 on port 2200.

-####Some notable modules that were used:
+* You can use the application at http://52.88.93.141/

-* Flask 0.10.1
+####Some notable software that was installed and config changes made:
-* Flask-SeaSurf 0.2.1
+* Apache + mod_wsgi
-* Jinja2 2.7.2
+* PSQL
-* SQLAlchemy 0.8.4
+* Setup and configured grader user
-* Werkzeug 0.9.4
+* updating installed packages using apt-get
-* dict2xml 1.4
+* changed firewall configuration to secure
-* html5lib 0.999
+* installed fail2ban (very useful when restarting the box)
-* httplib2 0.9.1
+* verified that local timezone was set to UTC
-* itsdangerous 0.22
+* git
-* jsonpatch 1.3
+* Flask
-* jsonpointer 1.0
+* pip
-* oauth 1.0.1
+* glances + pysensors
-* oauth2client 1.4.12
+* use "history" command for full list of me stumbling around.

-* simplejson 3.3.1
+###Resources used:
-* unicodecsv 0.14.1
+https://github.com/stueken/FSND-P5_Linux-Server-Configuration and the resources linked to in that walkthrough were mostly enough.
+Some stray google searches for specific issues were also used to refresh my memory.

-See the requirements.txt file for the full list.
+Something I figured out along the way: https://discussions.udacity.com/t/boolean-gotchas-in-psql-vs-sqlite/46737

 ###Installation